shafer86/CS-499/index.md

 well as discuss the planned enhancements.
 Following the enhancements will be a narrative describing in detail the changes and justifaction of the artifacts inclusion in this ePortfolio.</p>

-# Introduction and Self Assessment

-Hello!
-My name is Chad Shafer and this is my ePortfolio for Southern New Hampshire University class CS-499.
-This ePorfolio will demonstrate the knowledge and skills that I have developed throughout my journey to complete my B.A. in Software Engineering.
-This journey has been a wholesome one.
-When I first started with SNHU as a computer science major, I was quickly overwhelmed.
-It seemed to me that learning to code through you somewhere in the middle of the ocean and it was sink or swim.
-I had to ask my brother, who already has his degree as a software engineer, who said that it will feel like you are working backwards but to stick with it.
-I took his advice and stuck it out.
-For a while it was a struggle but one day it clicked.
-Once that happened, I understood why we seem to start in the middle, work our way all over the place.
-I feel that I have learned a lot through this program, though I wish that we had focused more on one or two languages instead of jumping around.
-It was harder to get proficient in a certian language.
-I progressed, however, and now I am on the capstone to my second B.A.
-I enjoyed this capstone because you dont really think about how much you learned, or it does not occure to you until you need to consider it.
-That is what this class did for me.
-So in order for me to show what I have learned I will showcase artifacts that demonstrate my skills and abilities in three key categories:

-- Software Design
-- Algorithms and Data Structure
-- Databases

-To acomplish this demonstration I have taken prievious artifacts including open-source code and enhanced it according to the three categories above.
-Before I show the enhancements, I have created a code review that will discuss the functionality of the code as well as discuss the planned enhancements.
-Following the enhancements will be a narrative describing in detail the changes and justifaction of the artifacts inclusion in this ePortfolio.

 # Code Review